BadshahAlamgir/Customer-Segmentation-Using-RFM-Analysis-and-K-Means-Clustering/README.md

 ---

-### 4. Interactive 3D Scatter Plot of Customer Segments
+### 5. Interactive 3D Scatter Plot of Customer Segments
 An interactive Plotly 3D scatter plot visualizes customers in three dimensions—Recency, Frequency, and Monetary—with color-coded clusters.
 Users can rotate and zoom to explore clusters’ separations and overlaps, gaining deeper insight into segment characteristics.

-Interactive plot example (view live or open saved HTML):
 ![3D Scatter Plot](Customer_Segmentation/Screenshot_11.png)

 ---